Sun Yanan

-Sun Yanan (孙亚楠 (Sūn Yànán); born 15 September 1992 in Fengcheng, Liaoning).
-She is a Chinese freestyle wrestler.
+Sun Yanan (孙亚楠 (Sūn Yànán); born 15 September 1992 in Fengcheng, Liaoning) is a Chinese freestyle wrestler.
 She won the silver medal in the women's 50 kg event at the 2020 Summer Olympics.

 Career

 She competes in the 51 kg division and won the silver medal in the same division at the 2012 World Wrestling Championships.

 She bettered her performance in the 2013 World Wrestling Championships where she won the gold medal after defeating Erdenechimegiin Sumiyaa of Mongolia.

 Sun also won a gold medal at the 2016 Asian Wrestling Championships in Bangkok, Thailand.